Vista Bank (Dallas)

-During the COVID-19 pandemic, Vista Bank offered the Main Street Lending Program to small and middle market Texas companies seeking funding.
-Participating in both Round One and Round Two of the Paycheck Protection Program (PPP), Vista was one of the top 25 funders to North Texas small businesses.
+Participating in both Round One and Round Two of the Paycheck Protection Program (PPP) during the COVID-19 pandemic, Vista Bank implemented the Main Street Lending Program to small and middle market Texas companies seeking funding, Vista was one of the top 25 funders to North Texas small businesses.

 Services

 A member of Federal Deposit Insurance Corporation (FDIC) and an Equal Housing Lender, Vista Bank conducts commercial and personal banking across the state of Texas.
 The bank's website states that they provide: